Have you recently discovered that skin in areas around your body is starting to appear thinner, almost crinkly and tissue-like in texture?

 This product includes Dipalmitoyl Hydroxyproline, which helps to firm and moisturize the skin, and Palmitoyl Tripeptide-38 to reduce the appearance of fine lines and wrinkles.

-The Best Lotion to Treat Crepey Neck Skin:
+The Best Lotion to Treat Crepey Skin on the Neck

 To help rejuvenate the area, Dr. Kally recommends Revision Nectifirm. ($60 for 1.7 oz.)
 This collagen-boosting cream is formulated with peptides, and potent plant extracts that they claim can are specifically combined to treat crepey neck skin.

-The Best Cream to Treat Crepey Skin On Your Chest:
+The Best Cream to Treat Crepey Skin on the Chest

 According to Dr. Kally, SkinCeuticals Neck, Chest & Hand Repair is her go-to choice to help smooth and rejuvenate crepey skin on the chest and décolletage. ($70 for 2 oz.).